-You will also find a number of styles of text that distinguish between different kinds of information.
-Here are some examples of these styles, and explanations of their meanings.
+In this book, you will find a number of styles of text that distinguish between different kinds of information.
+Here are some examples of these styles, and an explanation of their meaning.

-Code words in text are shown as follows: "Find the BuildGrid() function."
+Code words in text are shown as follows: "The audio.PlayOneShot command is perfect for collision sound effects."